 Who thinks that simply installing a plugins is done, is wrong.
 Unfortunately, setting up a security plugins a certain amount of knowledge.

-Using the example of the plugins All-in-One Security this becomes very clear.
-It is one of the most popular free plugins, which uses to a very large extent the .htaccess file.
-But this does not even plugin recognize if it is an NGINX server.
+Using the example of the Plugins All-in-One-Security this becomes very clear.
+It is one of the most popular free Plugins, which uses the .htaccess file to a very large extent.
+However, the Plugin does not even recognize if it is a NGINX server.
 This does not support the concept of .htaccess and is used in the WordPress environment because of its flexibility.

-In addition, although the security measures are divided into difficulty levels, which makes a lot of sense, many of the measures offered by Pluginthe offered are less useful.
-In order to adequately assess the necessity of the various measures, one inevitably has to deal with the security matter.
+Furthermore, although the security measures are divided into difficulty levels, which makes a lot of sense, many of the measures offered by Plugin are less useful.
+In order to adequately assess the necessity of the various measures, one must inevitably familiarize oneself with the security matter.

 For our test we have different security plugins installed.
 One of the plugins has automatically used a team e-mail address WordPress stored in the system and started to send e-mails diligently.
 To the great delight of all team members...

-This is unfortunately not at all uncommon.
-Of course, one would like to stay informed in a certain way.
-However, in most cases one is pointed to things that do not pose a security risk at all.
+Unfortunately, this is not at all uncommon.
+Of course, one would like to remain informed in certain respects.
+However, in the most frequent cases, one is pointed to things that do not represent a security risk at all.
 In the end, you feel more insecure than before, because you are informed about every file change, for example, and have to check in case of doubt.

-By default, each of them offers plugins a malware or security scan.
-The plugin Wordfence likes to set this automatically at one hour.
-This means that in case of doubt every hour! a scan that runs site through an automatic script (via cronjob).
+By default, each of the Plugins offers a malware or security scan.
+The Plugin Wordfence likes to automate these at one hour.
+This means that in case of doubt every hour (!) a scan of your site runs through an automatic script (via cronjob).
 Anyone who has ever installed antivirus software on his computer knows the tales of woe of sometimes massive performance problems.

-Under certain circumstances, this is also a reason why "only" 2 million of over 90 million downloads remained active in the end.
+This may also be a reason why "only" 2 million of over 90 million downloads remained active in the end.

 For the research of this article we have only plugins which is also available in a free version.
 Nevertheless, it is unfortunately the case that with many WordPress security plugins that really useful features cost at least $ 80 a year.
 If you don't use them, there is often a feeling of uncertainty.

-In this case, he was able to work with Wordfence and its logging function quickly identify the IP address of the attacker and then block it.
+In this case, he was able to use Wordfence and its logging function to quickly identify the attacker's IP address and then block it.
 The attack could thus be effectively stopped.

 In the following I would like to briefly explain why we are limiting ourselves to only three plugin sand not presenting ten - or even the best 101 WordPress security plug-ins.